 Once you have the separate preparations, you simply need to mix them all together.

-Pour into a greased pan.
-I line it with parchment paper, so it's easier to remove.
-But you can also serve it directly from an unlined baking dish.
+- Pour the cornbread batter into the prepared pan.
+I grease and line it with parchment paper so the baked bread is easier to remove.
+But you can also serve it directly from a baking dish.

 Vintage Kitchen Tip

-Use a wooden, silicon spoon or spatula to mix the components of this cheesy cornbread.
-There is no need for an electric mixer, especially with the binding cream that only needs to be stirred until well integrated.
+Use a wooden or silicon spoon or a spatula to mix the components of this cheesy cornbread.
+An electric mixer is not needed, especially with the binding cream, which only needs to be stirred until well integrated.

 Baking cornbread

-- Family-style cornbread: if you want to serve it directly from the dish, use a ceramic or glass one you like to take to the table.
+- Family-style cornbread: if you want to serve it directly from the dish, use one you like to take to the table.
 Butter it, but don't line it with paper.
+Here are some baking dish options.

 - You can reserve some of the cheese and scatter it on top.
 I like to mix it all in the batter.
-Transfer the cornbread mixture to the prepared pan.
-Smooth the top, and it's ready to be baked!
+Either way is fine.

 - Oven: ensure the oven is preheated at a medium/high temperature.